cesium/guides/src/pages/docs/git.md

 Hit Enter once (you don't need to change the default file to save the key), and enter a passphrase for extra security.
 Don't forget it, as you will be prompted to enter it anytime you need to authenticate.

-To verify the keys have been generated correctly, check if the files `id_rsa` and `id_rsa.pub` have been created in the `.ssh` directory.
+To verify the keys have been generated correctly, check if the files `id_ed25519` and `id_ed25519.pub` have been created in the `.ssh` directory.
 You can do that with the command

 ```
 ls -a ~/.ssh
 ```

 Now you have to upload the key to GitHub.
 To do that, go to `Settings > SSH and GPG keys > New SSH key`.
-Give it a title, keep the key type as `Authentication Key`, and copy the contents of the `id_rsa.pub` file to the `key` field.
+Give it a title, keep the key type as `Authentication Key`, and copy the contents of the `id_ed25519.pub` file to the `key` field.
 You can get its contents by running the command

 ```
-cat ~/.ssh/id_rsa.pub
+cat ~/.ssh/id_ed25519.pub
 ```

-**DO NOT UPLOAD OR SHARE YOUR `id_rsa` FILE WITH ANYONE.
+**DO NOT UPLOAD OR SHARE YOUR `id_ed25519` FILE WITH ANYONE.
 KEEP IT SAFE.** That is your private key and is, as the name suggests, a secret.
 If someone gets hold of your private key, **they can authenticate as yourself**.

 Hit `Add SSH key` and you should be good to go as far as SSH is concerned.